 Historic sexual assault cases are often extremely difficult and complex, particularly when the alleged offences happened many years ago.
 Being accused of a historic sex crime is likely to make you feel victimised and alone, considering the stigma behind allegations of this nature.

 Your reputation can be quickly and irreparably damaged by rumours and speculation surrounding any allegations of sexual misconduct, so it’s important that you take 3 vital steps to safeguard your reputation and prepare your case:

 1. Understand the repercussions

 You need to know exactly where you stand, what it is that you are being accused of and what the potential consequences are from the allegations that have been made against you.

-The Law has changed since the time when some of these things may have allegedly taken place.
-The law that may be applied to historic sexual offences will probably be “old law”, dating back to the Sexual Offences Act of 1956.
-This law doesn’t cover “new” crimes that have taken place.
+The law has changed since the time when some alleged offences may have allegedly taken place.
+The law that may be applied to historic sexual offences will probably be ‘old law’, dating back to the Sexual Offences Act of 1956.
+This law doesn’t cover ‘new’ crimes that have taken place.

 2. Consider the accuser’s motives

 If you are accused of an historical sex crime, there is a very good chance that you will know your accuser personally and you may have even regularly interacted with them.
 It’s for this reason that historic sex crime allegations are relatively unique – it means you can gain an insight into why the accuser is making accusations and may allow you to create an even more robust defence strategy.

 There are some fairly common reasons why complainants have started initiating proceedings for historical sex crimes, including: